 In our theorem, where \cref{G61} is listed as item \Enumref{1}, we give two different conditions on $H$, called \Enumref{2} and \Enumref{3}, which are both equivalent to \cref{G61}.
 Condition \Enumref{2} is analytic in nature, very simple, and explicit in terms of the primitive

 of $H$, which is a nonnegative and nondecreasing matrix function.
 It says that, locally at $a$, the off-diagonal entries of $M(t)$ should be as large as its diagonal entries.
-Condition \Enumref{3} is of geometric nature and somewhat more complicated, but explicit in terms of $H$ itself.
+Condition \Enumref{3} is of geometric nature and somewhat more complicated.
 It involves the relative size of the off-diagonal entries of $H$ compared with the diagonal entries, a measurement for oscillations of the diagonal of $H$, and a condition on the speed and smoothness of the ``rotation'' of $H$.

 From a function-theoretic perspective, the behaviour exhibited by \cref{G61} is rather peculiar.
-For every Nevanlinna function $q$ one has that for (in a measure-theoretic sense) most points on the boundary of the open upper half-plane (including $+i\infty$), the imaginary part of $q$ dominates its real part when approaching the point; see \cite{poltoratski:2003}.
-On the other hand, for a certain subclass of Nevanlinna functions it holds that for (in a topological sense) many boundary points the imaginary part is dominated by the real part, cf.\ \cite[Theorem~1]{donaire:2001} where one uses a curve that approaches the boundary tangentially.
+For every Nevanlinna function $q$ one has that for (in a measure-theoretic sense) most points on the boundary of the open upper half-plane (including $+i\infty$) condition \cref{G61} fails; see \cite{poltoratski:2003} and recall that real and imaginary parts are comparable on approaching almost every point of the absolutely continuous spectrum.
+On the other hand, for a certain subclass of Nevanlinna functions it holds that for (in a topological sense) many boundary points \cref{G61} holds, cf.\ \cite[Theorem~1]{donaire:2001} where one uses a curve that approaches the boundary tangentially.
 Neither of these statements has any implication for a single boundary point (in our case $+i\infty$).
 The condition \Enumref{3} in \Cref{G14} is a very strong restriction on $H$.
-Hence, one message of \Cref{G14} is that \cref{G61}, i.e.\ the dominance of the singular integral at a specific boundary point, is a rather rare phenomenon.
+Hence, one message of \Cref{G14} is that \cref{G61}, i.e.\ strict dominance of the singular integral at a specific boundary point, is a rather rare phenomenon.

 Our interest in the class of Hamiltonians with \cref{G61} originates from the recent result \cite[Theorem~1.1]{langer.pruckner.woracek:heniest-arXiv}.
 In this theorem we showed that, for every Hamiltonian $H$, the following estimates \footnote{ We write ``$f\lesssim g$'' for $\exists c>0\DP f\leq cg$, and ``$f\asymp g$'' for $f\lesssim g\wedge g\lesssim f$. }